tea2code/fantasy-rts/documentation/Kernel.md

 - **Warning:** Use for important messages which aren't critical as errors.
 Always active.
 - **Error:** Use for exception and error messages.
 Always active.

+## Module

+The module package contains all module related interfaces and some additional classes like for error handling related to modules.

+### Interface "Module"

+This is the base interface for all modules.
+It defines methods related to the execution phases of the application.

+### Interface "Tickable"

+A module which implements this interface can be called every frame with the current application state.
+Tickable modules represent the brain of this application.

+### Interface "Utility"

+Utility modules aren't automatically called but can be called by other modules.
+They represent common functions offered by plugins.

+## Shared

+The shared package contains the shared manager which repesents the application state.
+It contains data values and all existing modules.
+Every frame the modules receive the current state.
+While it may be tempting to store the shared manager inside the module you must never do this.
+It will probably work but there is no guarantee that a single instance of this manager may become invalid.

 ## Test

 The (unit) test package of the kernel.